 This course deals with the automatic recognition of individuals based on statistical analysis of physiological and/or behavioral characteristics.
-The emphasis will be on biometric characteristic defined as human physiological or behavioral characteristic that is unique, universal, stable, and collectable.
-Covered topics include: biometric system structure, verification system, identification system, feature extraction, matching, decision, performance evaluation, finger print, palm print, face, iris, hand vein thermogram, DNA, ear, odor, etc....
+The emphasis will be on biometric characteristics defined as human physiological or behavioral characteristics that are unique, universal, stable, and collectable.
+Covered topics include biometric system structure, verification system, identification system, feature extraction, matching, decision, performance evaluation, fingerprint, palm print, face, iris, hand vein thermogram, DNA, ear, odor, etc....